 Our results suggest that the present mid-IR SSL has great potential for applications that require soil data in high temporal and spatial coverage (i.e., for deriving quantitative indicators of soil quality for spatial planning or for soil-related environmental research).
-Mid-infrared spectral modeling was able to estimate many soil properties accurately with rather large variation in measurements explained (Figure 3), making them suitable for agronomic diagnosis and the assessment of soil functions in various landscapes.
-Currently, fine grained soil information of properties and function across agricultural lands in Switzerland is still scarce and often challenging to harmonize (i.e., measurement methods) because legacy maps are at varying levels of detail and quality (Keller et al., 2018; Grêt-Regamey et al., 2018).
-For example, only 13 % (127000 ha) of soil in agricultural land has been mapped with soil attributes of sufficient quality to evaluate its potential for crop production (Rehbein et al., 2020).
-Soil properties are also insufficiently mapped nationwide from point into space, depth and over time to regionally model soil processes, or to evaluate site-specific effects of agricultural practices on soils (i.e., soil C dynamics).
-Therefore, we suggest to couple infrared spectral estimation with traditional soil surveys and digital soil mapping to speed up the collection of soil information in Switzerland and elsewhere.
-This will offer means to test and further extend this SSL, so that only minimal amounts of costly and time consuming traditional laboratory analyses will be needed for characterizing and mapping soils' properties and functions in the next decades.
+Mid-IR spectral modeling was able to estimate many soil properties accurately with a rather large variation in measurements being explained (Fig. 3), making them suitable for agronomic diagnosis and the assessment of soil functions in various landscapes.
+Currently, fine-grained soil information on the properties and functions across agricultural lands in Switzerland is still scarce and often challenging to harmonize (i.e., measurement methods) because legacy maps are at varying levels of detail and quality (Keller et al., 2018; Grêt-Regamey et al., 2018).
+For example, only 13 % (127 000 ha) of soil in agricultural land has been mapped with soil attributes of sufficient quality to evaluate its potential for crop production (Rehbein et al., 2020).
+Soil properties are also insufficiently mapped nationwide from points into space, depth and over time to regionally model soil processes or to evaluate site-specific effects of agricultural practices on soils (i.e., soil C dynamics).
+Therefore, we suggest coupling infrared spectral estimations with traditional soil surveys and digital soil mapping to speed up the collection of soil information in Switzerland and elsewhere.
+This will offer the means to test and further extend this SSL so that only minimal amounts of costly and timeconsuming traditional laboratory analyses will be needed for characterizing and mapping soils' properties and functions in the next decades.